yangzhangpsy/PsyCalibrator/README.md

 To measure the luminance/color of a stimulus on the monitor, simply open the cover and point the Spyder sensor closely to the target stimulus on the screen.
 Measurement is not limited to the stimuli on the screen—you can also use it to measure the luminance/color of things around you.
 For maximum accuracy and transparency, 1) make sure the sensor area is smaller than the stimulus or else the measurement reflects not just the target stimulus but also the surrounding stimuli (when the target is too small, consider enlarging it); and 2) report the measurement distance (distance negatively affects luminance values if the object of interest is the sole or primary source of light).

+Then run：

+        >> xyY = spyderRead_APL(refreshRate);

-Then run "xyY = spyderRead_APL(refreshRate)", in which refreshRate is your display’s refresh rate number, such as 60 (HZ).
+In which refreshRate is your display’s refresh rate number, such as 60 (HZ).
 The refresh rate describes how frequently your display refreshes the onscreen image.
 A 60 Hz screen refreshes images 60 times per second (i.e., every 16.67 ms).
 To find out the refresh rate, for Windows PCs, right click on the desktop screen, click the “Display settings” icon, then click the “Advanced display settings” icon.
 For macOS, click on the Mac icon on the top left, click “About This Mac”; on the pop-out menu, open the “Displays” tap.

 The returned xyY values are the CIE 1931 xyY color coordinates of the stimulus: xy for the coordinates in the color space that specify the color; Y (the third value) for the luminance value.
 The returned xyY matrix has five rows (for five measurements) and three columns (for xyY).
 To obtain the averaged measurement of xyY, run “xyY_mean = mean(xyY,1)”.

+        >> xyY_mean = mean(xyY,1);

 <h2 id="5">Step 5: Calibration measurement</h2>